cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 ## Design Considerations

-One of the minor challenges in using a MIDI device to control a software setup like SoundSource has to do with the MIDI protocol.
+One of the minor challenges in using a MIDI device to control a software setup like SoundSource, has to do with the MIDI protocol.
 This is made easier with Keyboard Maestro, but the challenge is still present.
-The "problem" has to do with the fact that MIDI signals send values from `0 - 127` to the MIDI host, so mapping must be done to turn them into a percentage value, that you'd want for a volume slider.
+The "problem" has to do with the fact that MIDI signals send values from `0 - 127` to the MIDI host, so mapping must be done to turn them into a percentage value that you want for a volume slider.
 Luckily Keyboard Maestro allows us a variety of ways to do this operation with ease!

-Another consideration in the implementation is that Keyboard Maestro is quick to react to input triggers, there's a rate limit on the number of macros that can run within a given timeframe (about 50 within a second).
+Another consideration in the implementation, is that Keyboard Maestro is quick to react to input triggers.
+There's a rate limit on the number of macros that can run within a given timeframe (about 50 within a second).

 This may not seem like a big deal, but as you'll see in the details below, if you're not aware of this, things will not work if you're tweaking too much.
 By this I mean if you were trying moving the slider continuously, and the trigger was keyed every time you move the slider, you'd run up against that rate limit fast and nothing would work until it cleared the backlog.
 Not optimal.